Schengen Travel Insurance Spain

 Schengen travel insurance Spain must meet specific requirements defined by the Schengen Visa Code.

-Travel insurance used for a Schengen visa must include:
+Schengen visa travel insurance used for Spain visa applications must include:

 The cost of Schengen visa travel insurance in Spain usually depends on the duration of stay, the traveller’s age and the medical coverage limits required by the policy.

-Failure to meet these requirements can result in visa rejection.
+Failure to meet these requirements can lead to visa delays or rejection.

 For Schengen visas, repatriation is mandatory.